 The average American home uses over 10,715 kilowatt-hours of electricity every year.
 Your home will use far more energy if there are various drafts present.
 As time goes by, the seals around your windows and doors will start to deteriorate.
 When this happens, a lot of the air produced by your HVAC system will be able to escape.

 This is why finding and fixing the drafts in your home is so important.
 By fixing these drafts, you can reduce the amount of work your HVAC system has to do to keep your home cool.
 Not only do you need to check for drafts around your windows/doors, you also need to consider the condition of the insulation in your attic.
-Older insulation will allow air to escape through your roof.
-This is why replacing it is such a good idea.
+Older insulation will allow air to escape through your roof, so replacing it is such a good idea.
 You could also read this article on How to Finish an Attic to learn more on how you can properly insulate your attic and more.

 Turn On Your Ceiling Fans